hansjunodev/portfolio/_posts/2024-01-04-project-window-utils.md

 [View on GitHub](https://github.com/hansjunodev/window-utils)

-There is something very satisfying watching a bot to do tedious tasks for me while I sit back and relax.
+There is something very satisfying watching a bot do tedious tasks for me while I sit back and relax.
 It feels like I'm making progress without lifting a finger.

 ![Automation](https://imgs.xkcd.com/comics/automation.png)